Clicky

 Are dried blueberries as healthy as fresh?

-Dried blueberries are still very healthy, but fresh blueberries retain slightly higher nutrient levels overall.
+Dried blueberries are still very healthy, but fresh blueberries have slightly higher nutrient levels which isn't surprising.

 • Antioxidants like anthocyanins and polyphenols remain largely intact through drying.
 These lower inflammation and disease risk.

-• Fiber levels concentrate during dehydration, benefitting digestion and weight management.
+• Fiber levels concentrate during dehydration, benefiting digestion and weight management.

 Some nutritional losses:Vitamin C and vitamin B6 see up to 50% nutrient degradation from heat and oxygen exposure during drying.